- Parenting Four Kids: What I’ve Learned So Far ::: Mama Smiles I could relate to nearly every single one!

 Things around here haven’t been up to my ideal lately.
 It has been a bit chaotic, if you want to know the truth.
 This is a busy time of year for my family, a season I know is coming every year, but one that often finds me a little on the frazzled side by the end of it, clinging loosely to our rhythm and routines but mostly just letting things go and focusing only on the essentials.

-In the meantime, there are paper plates on my table, we’ve had pancakes for dinner more than I care to think about (because it has been one of our best gluten-free meal successes so far), and the last time we went to the library I’m pretty sure we checked out more children’s videos than books (and we won’t even mention the Netflix marathons).
+In the meantime, there are paper plates on my table, we’ve had cereal for dinner more than I care to think about, and the last time we went to the library I’m pretty sure we checked out more children’s videos than books (and we won’t even mention the Netflix marathons).

 We’re in “survival” mode right now.
 And I don’t feel guilty for doing what I need to do to get through it.